lab272/semtex_varkinvis/README.md

 incompressible flows, with the elliptic solver (which is used by the DNS solver) available as a stand-alone adjunct.
-Having said that, the package also contains code and utilities for computing linear stability and optimal growth analysis of 2D flows, both steady and time-varying.
+Having said that, the package also contains code and utilities for computing linear stability and optimal growth analysis for 2D or 3D disturbances to 2D flows which may be either steady or time-varying.

 Flows can have 2 or 3 velocity components, so in terms of number of spatial dimensions (D) and velocity components (C), the available